School Wellness policy

 Physical Activity Opportunities and Physical Education Daily Physical Education (P.E.) and Recess

 Students will receive physical education two days in a five day cycle throughout the school year.
-Student involvement in other activities involving physical activity (e.g., interscholastic or intramural sports) will not be substituted for meeting the physical education requirement.
+Student’s involvement in other activities involving physical activity (e.g., interscholastic or intramural sports) will not be substituted for meeting the physical education requirement.
 Students will spend at least 80 percent of physical education class time participating in moderate to vigorous physical activity.
 Outdoor recess will be made available to students daily, weather permitting.
 For students to receive the nationally recommended amount of physical activity (i.e., at least 60 minutes per day) and for students to fully embrace regular physical activity as a personal behavior, students need opportunities for physical activity beyond physical education class.
-Toward that end: classroom health education will complement physical education by reinforcing the knowledge and self-management skills needed to maintain a physically active lifestyle and to reduce time spent on sedentary activities, such as watching television; opportunities for physical activity will be incorporated into other subject lessons; and classroom teachers will provide short physical activity breaks between lessons or classes as appropriate.
+Toward that end: classroom health education will complement physical education by reinforcing the knowledge and self-management skills needed to maintain a physically active lifestyle and to reduce time spent on sedentary activities, such as watching television; opportunities for physical activity will be incorporated into other subject lessons; and classroom teachers will provide short physical activity break between lessons or classes as appropriate.

-Physical Activity Opportunities After School
+Physical Activity Opportunities after School

 Physical Activity and Punishment